 For my Probability and Statistics classes I wrote a small application that simulates a famous Banach Matchbox Problem: “Suppose a mathematician carries two matchboxes at all times: one in his left pocket and one in his right.
 Each time he needs a match, he is equally likely to take it from either pocket.
 Suppose he reaches into his pocket and discovers for the first time that the box picked is empty.
 If it is assumed that each of the matchboxes originally contained N matches, what is the probability that there are exactly K matches in the other box?”You can download our application for Windows, Linux and MacOS 64-bit only.
 Enjoy!

-For my Probability and Statistics classes I wrote a small application that simulates a modified Birthday Paradox: “Given N people in the room, what is the probability that K days will be shared as birthdays (meaning each day is shared by 2, 3, 4 or more people)?”
+For my Probability and Statistics classes I wrote a small application that simulates a modified Birthday Paradox: “Given N people in the room, what is the probability that K days will be shared as birthdays (meaning each day is shared by 1, 2, 3, 4 or more pairs)?”

 You can download our application here (Windows, Linux and MacOS 64-bit only).
 Enjoy!